Change in reading room services

 We have reading rooms in Auckland, Wellington, Christchurch and Dunedin.
 These rooms are a quiet space with dedicated staff to assist you in finding and ordering archives.

-Due to an increase in demand for online records, and a decrease in demand for physical records from March 2020, our reading room hours are changing.
+Due to an increase in demand for online records, and a decrease in demand for physical records we announced late last year that reading room hours would be changing.

 Why are you changing reading room hours?